 Owning an RV can be a wonderful experience.
-Many people enjoy the freedom to travel anywhere they choose, but what do you do when winter arrives and you need to store it?
-Create a plan for winterizing your RV and storing it when not in use.
-Knowing the laws, cleaning, security, and how to properly store an RV are essential.
+Many people enjoy the freedom of traveling with an RV, but what do you do when your spring and summer trips are over and you need to store it?
+Creating a plan and knowing the laws, cleaning, security, and how to properly store an RV are essential.

 Prepare For The Season

-If you plan to store the RV, you will need to clean it thoroughly.
+If you plan to store an RV, you will need to clean it thoroughly.
 Cleaning your RV before storing it is not a small task.
 You will need to prepare it for storage so that it will be ready to go in the future when you are ready to hit the road again.
 Clean the outside of the RV and wash it completely.
 If you decide to park the RV outside, make sure to cover it with a breathable material to prevent mildew from growing.
 The covering should also be soft, as to not scratch or damage the paint.
-Make sure the inside of the RV is also cleaned and sealed to prevent rodents and other pests from entering and nesting inside the vehicle during the winter months.
+Make sure the inside of the RV is also cleaned and sealed to prevent rodents and other pests from entering and nesting inside the vehicle.